JozeMarkic/PS-Downloaders/README.md

 # PS-Downloaders
-PowerShell scripts for automated download of mostly Microsoft products.
+PowerShell scripts for automated download (mostly for Microsoft products).